 These herb-flecked cookies are at once sweet and savory, making them perfect in the afternoon, with a cup of Earl Grey tea.
-They can also be served after dinner, as a light dessert.

 - Yield: Makes about 3 dozen

 - 1 3/4 cups all-purpose flour